jannis-baum/Vivify/docs/upgrading-dependencies.md

 ## Reviewing upgrade PRs

-You can following along *step 2* above to check things are working and leave comments on the PR if they aren't.
+You can follow along *step 2* above to check things are working and leave comments on the PR if they aren't.